KasZaim/React-Portfolio/projectplan.md

 **Result**: Fixed profile picture layout with proper spacing and image display.
 The inner colored rectangle now has equal margins (20px desktop, 15px mobile) from all sides of the white container.
 Changed `object-fit: cover` to `object-fit: contain` to show the complete image without cropping.
 The profile image now displays fully within the #A52401 colored rectangle with proper proportions and equal spacing on all sides.

 ---

+### Latest Task: Logo Animation Bug Fix (2025-07-09)

+**Problem**: The logo animation in the Home component is not working.
+The GSAP stroke-dash animation that should draw the logo outline is not visible.

+**Root Cause Analysis**:
+After examining the code, I found the following potential issues:
+1. **GSAP Animation Timing Issue**: The useEffect with GSAP animations might be running before the DOM elements are fully rendered
+2. **Ref Initialization**: The refs (bgRef, outlineLogoRef, solidLogoRef) might not be properly initialized when the animation starts
+3. **Missing Error Handling**: No validation to ensure refs are available before animating

+**Solution Strategy**:
+1. Add proper ref validation before running GSAP animations
+2. Add a small delay to ensure DOM elements are fully rendered
+3. Add error handling for GSAP animations
+4. Ensure the animation timeline is properly cleaned up

+**Todo List**:
+- [x] Examine logo component files to understand the animation structure
+- [x] Check CSS/SCSS files for animation styles
+- [x] Identify the specific animation bug and root cause
+- [x] Fix the animation issue by adding proper error handling and ref checks
+- [x] Test the fix to ensure animation works correctly

+**Changes Made**:
+- Added proper ref validation before running GSAP animations
+- Added 100ms delay to ensure DOM elements are fully rendered
+- Added error handling with console warning if refs are not available
+- Added proper cleanup for GSAP timeline to prevent memory leaks
+- Added timeout cleanup on component unmount

+**Result**: Fixed the logo animation timing issue.
+The animation now properly waits for DOM elements to be rendered before starting, includes error handling, and has proper cleanup.

+---
 **Project Status**: Planning Phase - Awaiting Approval **Next Step**: Review and approve this plan before beginning implementation